 Baseball is one of those weird American sports that nobody outside of America really seems to care about.
 In the UK we call it rounders and it’s generally played by little girls.
 Yet over there it’s a multi-zillion dollar industry and people actually, genuinely care about the results.
 It fills stadiums.
+Americans also have lots of no deposit bonuses at the Bonus and Promos site.
+This is simply the best destination for casino players that want the best deal on the market.

 With there being fewer than seven actual fans of baseball who aren’t US residents, and the game being an Xbox LIVE Arcade Kinect exclusive, the amount of players here is predictably low.
 It’s hard enough finding multiplayer games on XBLA as it is, but here it’s all but impossible.
 Weeks after launching at 800 Microsoft Points, the game is hovering around five-hundred players on the leaderboards, a thoroughly dismal return on any kind of investment that was made on the game’s development.